dwhiffing/fury/content/aar/pf/pf1_chm/body.md

 coast of Japan and accelerated, active sonar and helicopters sweeping ahead.

-War\!
+War!
 The flash message was accompanied near simultaneously by the report of a light Japanese destroyer breaking apart from a close-range torpedo shot.
 With the carrier's route undoubtedly infested with submarines, P-3s based near Tokyo launched to supplement the carrier group's organic ASW screen.
 Then the call came in - Vampire, Vampire... but not from the AWACS circling over the carrier - from the Brewton, escorting a tanker hundreds of miles east of the mainland.
 Somehow, a Soviet SSGN laid astride her path.
 Cued by a Tu-16, the pair of missiles sped in at wavetop level, mercifully slowly.
 Not an Oscar, then.
 Brewton presented her flank and her 5-inch gun, miraculously, blew apart the first missile before the Phalanx destroyed the second.
 But then a second pair of missiles were detected.

 Brewton's Phalanx performed heroically, spraying down them both.
 It clicked empty as the third pair of massive missiles sped in.
 Brewton's